AlexTISYoung/snipar/docs/guide.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 :ref:`impute.py <impute.py>` is responsible for imputing the missing parental genotypes.
-This is done for families with at least one offspring and one parent missing.
+This is done for individuals with at least one sibling and/or parent genotyped but without both parents genotyped.

-You should provide the script with information identity-by-descent (IBD) segments shared between
+You should provide the script with identity-by-descent (IBD) segments shared between
-the siblings if there are sibling pairs present within the data.
-This data can be either in snipar or king format.
+the siblings if there are genotyped sibling pairs in the sample.
-Use –ibd_is_king to specify which format is used.
+Although we strongly recommend using IBD segments inferred by :ref:`ibd.py <ibd.py>`,
+we also support IBD segments in the format that KING outputs (see https://www.kingrelatedness.com/manual.shtml#IBDSEG).
+If IBD segments in KING format are used, it is necessary to add the –ibd_is_king flag.

 The script needs information about family structure of the sample.
 You can either supply it with a :ref:`pedigree file <pedigree>` or
 let it build the pedigree from :ref:`kinship <kinship>` and :ref:`agesex <agesex>` files.

+If you are imputing for a chromosome with a large number of SNPs, you may encounter memory issues.
+If this is the case, you can use the --chunks argument to do the imputation in chunks.
+When the script is run with '-chunks x', it will split the imputation into 'x' batches.
-If you want to do the imputation only on a subset of SNPS you can achieve  it by using -start and -end options.
+Alternatively, you can do the imputation for only on a subset of SNPS by using -start and -end options.
-This can help you with possible memory issues. -chunks option implements a similar functionaity.
-When the script is run with -chunks x, the SNPs are broken into x different batches and those batches are run consecutively.

-If your system has more than one processor you can take advantage of -threads and -processes for higher performance.
-snipar processes chromosomes one by one each as one process.
-In presense of -processes x, x of the chromosomes will be
-processesed at the same time. -threads specifies how many threads will be used for each of the chromosomes.
-With -processes x -threads y at each point there will be x*y threads open.
-This number shouldn't be much higher than available physical threads on the system.

-Imputed parental genotypes and other informations about the imputation will be written to a file in HDF5 format for each chromosome.
+For each chromosome, imputed parental genotypes and other information about the imputation will be written to a file in HDF5 format.
-You can see information about the outputs :ref:`here <imputed_file>`.
+The contents of the HDF5 output, which a typical user does not need to interact with directly, are documented here: :ref:`here <imputed_file>`.

+The expected proportion of imputed variants that have been imputed from a sibling pair in IBD0 (i.e. the parental alleles are fully observed)
+can be computed from the pedigree.
+At the end of the imputation, the script will output the expected IBD0 proportion
+and the observed IBD0 proportion.
+If there have been issues with the imputation (such as failure to match IBD segments to observed genotypes),
+this will often should up as a large discrepancy between expected and observed IBD0 proportions.

 Family-based genome-wide association analysis
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~